Frank Perantoni

 Joseph Francis Perantoni (September 13, 1923 – September 11, 1991) was an American football player who played at the center position.
 He played college football for Princeton and professional football for the New York Yankees.

-Early years
+Early life

 Perantoni was born in 1923 in Raritan, New Jersey.
 He attended and played football at Somerville High School and then played at Blair Academy after he graduated, both in New Jersey.

 College football and military service

 Perantoni attended Princeton University and played for the 1942 Princeton Tigers football team.
 He became the second freshman to gain a spot in Princeton's varsity lineup.

 His college career was interrupted by World War II.
 He was a pilot who flew B-24s in the United States Army Air Corps.

 Perantoni returned to Princeton after the ware and played for the 1946 and 1947 Princeton seasons.
 In October 1946, he was elected by his teammates as the team captain.
 At the end of the 1947 season, he received Princeton's top football award, the John Prentiss Poe Cup.
 Coach Charlie Caldwell called Perantoni "one of the finest football players I have seen in 22 years of coaching."
 He was also invited to play in the East-West Shrine Game in 1946.